dockerpac/dr/README.md

 TODO : check labels

-:warning:  :warning: :warning: **It is recommended to wipe the old managers on Marcoussis and to replace them with 2 new nodes.**
+:warning:  :warning: :warning: **It is recommended to wipe the old managers on dc1 and to replace them with 2 new nodes.**

 If you want to use the previous nodes, make sure to wipe datas on them before starting the Docker daemon, as it can create a split brain issue with Etcd, and you will have to start again the DR process from the start.

 - Before adding back the manager to the cluster, you need to wipe the datas in order to prevent it to reconnect automatically to the old etcd/rethinkdb clusters

-Execute the following commands on a manager on Marcoussis
+Execute the following commands on a manager on dc1

 ```shell
 rm -rf /var/lib/docker/*